idesignpbp/public-api-documentation/source/includes/_fabrics.md

 Parameter | Default | Description
 --------- | ------- | -----------
 collection_id | N/A | Only return fabrics from a specific collection
-trinity_fabric_num | N/A | Show fabrics that match a specific Trinity fabric number
-supplier_fabric_num | N/A | Show fabrics that match a specific Supplier fabric number
-is_active | true | If set to true, the result will only include active fabrics
+q | N/A | Wildcard matching search by trinity fabric number, supplier fabric number, and fabric description fabric_number | N/A | Show fabrics that match a supplier fabric number or a trinity fabric number.
+The trinity fabric number is an exact match, whereas the supplier number is a wildcard match trinity_fabric_num | N/A | Show fabrics that match a specific Trinity fabric number supplier_fabric_num | N/A | Show fabrics that match a specific Supplier fabric number is_active | true | If set to true, the result will only include active fabrics